Pull Request Template

 Write the content of the template in the

-file.
+PULL_REQUEST_TEMPLATE.mdfile.
 You can include some basic header information, problem description, change type, test instructions, and any additional notes or explanations.
-Ensure that you prompt contributors to provide all the information you believe is helpful for the review.
-You can configure front-matter information in the new.md
+Make sure to prompt contributors to provide all the information you think is helpful for the review.
+You can configure front-matter information in the new.mdfile, including the title of the PR template, the person assigned to merge, and the specified label.
+Also add the body content in the new.mdfile, which will be pre-filled into the description when a user creates a new PR.Example Template:

 ---